Teresa Hanson jailed for life after stabbing husband to death

 "Your state of distress as you tried to save him could be heard on the 999 call and was palpable.
 As was the heart-wrenching scream by you..."

 The court heard the pair were "childhood sweethearts" and were "utterly devoted to each other" but on the night of Mr Hanson's death, his wife had stabbed him "in a spontaneous act of violence" following an argument while cooking their evening meal.
+She then, initially, continued preparations for the meal.

 During her trial, jurors were told Hanson had claimed to police her husband "walked into a blade that she was holding" while she was preparing food after he told her he did not want tea and to put it in the bin.